erreurt/MahjongAI/README.md

 ### 5.1.
 Output: What functions should be implemented?

 Four functions must be implemented for the Mahjong bot, as shown in the "interface" class in ***agents.ai_interface***.
 It is recommended that your agent is an inheritance of the AIInterface.
-For a deeper explanation and a simple example of this function, please see documentation in ***agents.random_ai_example.py***.
+For a deeper explanation and a simple example of these functions, please see documentation in ***agents.random_ai_example.py***.

 ```python
 class AIInterface(MainPlayer):